 Remember though, negative feedback is likely to speak much louder to you than the good.
 Rather than being immediately reactive to it, be sure to quantify that data.

 One unhappy employee could be too many, sure, but don’t let it knock you too far from best judgement.
 You need to be able to separate yourself from emotions.

 Once you have sufficient information to update the company on, do it!
 Mine was at my 4-week mark, which fell at the financial year kick off.
-We discussed strategies, challenges, the changes and focusses that were coming, and why these would take center stage – putting everyone on a level playing field.
+We discussed strategies, challenges, the changes and focuses that were coming, and why these would take center stage – putting everyone on a level playing field.

 Make your own company update as visual and interactive as possible.
 We had various members of staff make videos explaining how they were going to contribute towards Reward Gateway in the coming year and spent time after the event recapping highlights through employee communications tools and hosting the videos on our engagement platform, boom!
 Since the company update, we’ve held several Town Halls with members of our Product, Leadership and People Teams to give people even more of an opportunity to hear of our upcoming strategic initiatives and break down communication barriers to improve collaboration among employees.

 You will inevitably find yourself having difficult conversations, particularly with individuals who have worked in a set way for an extended period of time.